 In the event of an emergency or serious threat, BYU alerts students, faculty, and employees through three methods of contact: emails, IP phone messages, and texts.
-In addition, BYU is currently working toward speaker announcements.

 Email and IP phone messages are BYU's default means of communicating with individuals, but to ensure that the largest number of affiliates is reached, BYU has implemented the third option of text messaging.
 Police Dispatch administers all alerts, which must be approved by an officer of at least lieutenant rank in the BYU Police Department.